 Jacqueline Coulon unlocks the door to Little Lion Café on Sunset Boulevard before it opens to the public at 8 a.m.
-A giant wave mural greets guests as they walk up to the French bistro style café.
-Small and quaint, little lion fits the atmosphere and a healthy menu including breakfast and lunch options is available.
+A giant wave mural greets guests as they walk up to the French bistro-style café.
+Small and quaint, little lion fits the atmosphere.
+A healthy menu including breakfast and lunch options is available.

-Restaurants participating must follow the first four criteria: no expanded polystyrene use (Styrofoam), proper recycling practices are followed, only reusable tableware is used for onsite dining, and disposable utensils for takeout food are provided only upon request and no plastic bags offered for takeout or to-go orders.
+Restaurants participating must follow these four criteria: no expanded polystyrene use (Styrofoam), proper recycling practices are followed, only reusable tableware is used for onsite dining, disposable utensils for takeout food are provided only upon request and no plastic bags offered for takeout or to-go orders.
 A few other criteria, including that plastic straws are only provided by request, are options as well.

 In February 2018, San Diego launched their “Plastic Straws Suck” campaign in response to increased plastic waste on beaches and in oceans.
 According to the San Diego Surfrider website, 500 million straws are used every day in the U.S which is enough straws to wrap around the Earth 2.5 times every day.
 The campaign begins on February 1, 2018, and will officially end on Earth Day, April 22, 2018.
 Surfrider’s Rise Above Plastics & Ocean Friendly Restaurants program will continue the policy campaign until either a “Straws Upon Request” ordinance or a “Plastic Straw Ban” are passed in the City of San Diego.

 “We don’t offer straws automatically, but we do have straws in our shop,” Banana Dang owner Thanh-Thanh Dang said.
 “The customer makes their own decision on if they want to take a straw or not.
 Unfortunately, most people do take a straw unless they brought in their own cup, which we give a discount to.”